Skip to content

 ARRIVAL

-The route to the cemetery is signposted, Chungkai War Cemetery is approximately 5 kilometres west of Kanchanaburi and can be reached by road, over the Sudja Bridge or by river.
+The route to the cemetery is signposted, Chungkai War Cemetery is approximately 5 kilometres west of Kanchanaburi and can be reached by road, over the Sudja Bridge.

 PARKING